MFlowCode/MFC/docs/documentation/case.md

 These physical parameters must be consistent with fluid material's parameters defined in the next subsection.
 See also `adv_alphan` in table [Simulation Algorithm Parameters](#5-simulation-algorithm).

-- 'model%scale', 'model%rotate` and `model%translate` define how the model should be transformed to domain-space by first scaling by `model%scale`, then rotating about the Z, X, and Y axes (using `model%rotate`), and finally translating by `model%translate`.
+- 'model%%scale', 'model%%rotate` and `model%%translate` define how the model should be transformed to domain-space by first scaling by `model%%scale`, then rotating about the Z, X, and Y axes (using `model%%rotate`), and finally translating by `model%%translate`.

 ### 4. Immersed Boundary Patches